-Our Vida Home is more then a shelter, it is a leadership home where up to 6 young women at a time receive access to 24/7 care including a warm bed, access to counseling and survivor support groups, personal growth and leadership skills training, meals and basic necessities, and access to safe transportation to and from work, school, and our drop in center.
-Each young woman can stay up to 90 days while we work with her to find long-term housing.
+Our Vida Home is more than a shelter; it is a home, where up to 6 young women at a time receive access to holistic care including a warm bed, meals and basic necessities, access to counseling and survivor support groups, personal growth and workforce development programming, and access to safe transportation to and from work, school, and our confidential Drop-In Center.
+Each young woman can stay up to 90 days while we work with her to find longer-term housing.

 The Vida Home program is supported by our dedicated team of three Residential Care Coordinators, Case Management Coordinators, Housing Manager, Direct Services Manager, Director of Programs, and experienced and trained residential contractors and volunteers.

 FAIR Girls’ approach is one of depth and commitment.
 Each survivor has a personal case manager who works daily with her to ensure she meets her goals and stays safe.
 During the week, Vida Home residents can join FAIR Girls at our Drop-In Center.

 Inspiration for the Vida Home

 A chance meeting, inside a dark Serbian brothel, brought 14-year-old sex trafficking victim, Vida, to be the inspiration for the home.
 Vida’s life as a homeless and trafficked teenage girl illuminated the desperate need for a restorative home that would stop the cycle of exploitation and violence in her life.
 It is in her honor that the Vida Home began.
 As FAIR Girls grew to serve hundreds of American girls, the most glaring need emerged for a safe and specially-designed home for young women survivors of trafficking.
 Just like Vida, their chances to thrive were greatly diminished if they did not have a safe place to begin their path toward recovery.